 - One-click install of common open-source blog and CMS platforms

-- Friendlier in-built (read: one-click to activate) monitoring and diagnostics
+- Friendlier, comprehensive in-built (read: one-click to activate) monitoring and diagnostics

 - Automatic configuration modification and config transforms on deploy